Skip to main content

 Planning

 During this phase, SCE planners and surveyors will conduct a feasibility assessment to help determine the scope of work that will take place in a selected community.
-They will gather data and make observations to analyze the feasibility of undergrounding electrical lines, which may include accessing and taking images of equipment and surrounding areas.
-This analysis is a critical assessment to determine if this type of work can be completed at the proposed location.1
+They will gather data and make observations to analyze the viability of undergrounding electrical lines, which may include accessing and taking images of equipment and surrounding areas.
+This is a critical assessment to determine if this type of work can be completed at the proposed location.1 During the design phase, planners prioritize routes within public rights of way, but in some cases, limited access through private property (easements) may be needed.

 Permitting

 Once the scope of work is established, SCE can determine if permitting is required.
-Most projects require at least one permit for road closures, typically from a city, county, or Caltrans.
+Most projects require at least one permit for road closures, typically from a city, county or Caltrans.
 Additional permit requirements depend on the project’s location.
-They may include state and federal land permits, environmental clearances, private property easements, Federal Aviation Administration approvals, or railroad rights-of-way permits.
-Permit approval may take as little as two months, or the process may be significantly longer.
+They may include state and federal land use permits, environmental clearances, or railroad rights-of-way permits.
+Permit approval may take as little as two months but could take significantly longer depending on individual project circumstances.

 Construction

-Work can be scheduled, and construction can begin once all the required permits are received.
-2 In most cases, this work will require a power outage at at the end of construction when the power is ready to be switched from the overhead to the underground lines.
+Work can be scheduled and construction can begin once all the required permits and necessary land rights are received.2 In most cases, this work will require a power outage at the end of construction, when the power is ready to be switched from the overhead to the underground lines.
 We will notify customers in advance if an outage is needed.

 Undergrounding Work Status